MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/shrink-a-basic-volume.md

 > [!NOTE]
 > You must be a member of the **Backup Operators** or **Administrators** group, at minimum, to complete these steps.

-### Shrink a basic volume by using the Windows interface
+### Shrink a basic volume by using Disk Management

-1. In Disk Manager, right-click the basic volume you want to shrink.
+1. In Disk Management, right-click the basic volume you want to shrink.

 1. Select **Shrink Volume**.